MohitGoel92/Power-BI/README.md

 The Phone Layout view allows us to design on a canvas size optimised for mobile viewing (Vs desktop).

 **Note:** You can't actually build content within the Phone Layout view; recommend building in Desktop Layout and assembling select visuals for mobile if we plan to share content via the Power BI app.

+### Things To Remember: Data Visualisation Best Practices

+- Strive for clarity & simplicity, above all else.
+  - Aim to maximise impact and minimise noise; it's all about balancing design and function.
+- Don't just build charts and graphs, rather, create a narrative.
+  - Without context, data is meaningless.
+Therefore, using filters, bookmarks, and effective visualisations to translate raw data into powerful insights and implications.
+- We must always ask ourselves these three key questions:
+  - 1.)
+What type of data are you visualising?
+(Integer, categorical, time-series, geo-spatial ... etc)
+  - 2.)
+What are you trying to communicate (Relationships, compositions, trending ... etc)
+  - 3.)
+Who is the end user consuming this information?
+(Analyst, CEO, client, intern ... etc)